wpmetabox/docs/_docs/validation.md

 ## Notes

+### Gutenberg

+The validation hasn't worked for the block editor (Gutenberg) yet.
+This is a technical issue that we have with Gutenberg and is a known issue.
+We're trying to fix that.

+### Input name

 The jQuery validation library actually uses **input name**, not input ID.
 In most cases, field ID is the same as field name.
 But for some cases such as field is a checkbox list or is a taxonomy with `field_type` is `checkbox_list`, e.g. where field has multiple inputs, then all those inputs don't have IDs.

 In this case, **you need to use input name for the rules**.
 For example, if you use a taxonomy field with `field_type` is `checkbox_list`, you should set validation rules as follows: